joepadmiraal/cmd-test/README.md

     gcc seg.c -o seg
     cd ..

-After that you can compile and run the Go code.
+After that you can compile and run the two Go code examples.

+## go-cmd
+Demonstrates blocking behaviour of StartWithStdin() from [go-cmd](https://github.com/go-cmd).

+    cd gocmd
     go build
-    ./cmd-test
+    ./gocmd

 The result will be that the Go code keeps blocking on `state := <-statusChan`.

+## exec
+Demonstrates blocking behaviour of StdinPipe from the [exec](https://pkg.go.dev/os/exec) standard library package.

+    cd exec
+    go build
+    ./exec

+The result will be that the Go code will unblock as soon as the `seg` executable finishes.